 Mauritius is a mythical destination for its beaches, sea and sun.
 However, the island has a rich cultural, historical and natural heritage.
-Hundreds of activities will appeal to young and old, whether you are a couple, a family, a friend or a business trip.
+Various activities will appeal to young and old, whether you are a couple, a family, a friend or a business trip.

 One of the greatest assets of Mauritius is undoubtedly its people: its ethnic mix gives it a unique cultural identity.
 Following the various population movements of the last centuries, the island now consists of Indians, Chinese, Creoles and Franco-Mauritians.
 Reflecting this face with a thousand origins, Mauritius is full of cultural treasures.
 Throughout the year, Mauritians celebrate their religions, cultures and traditions.
 Religious or traditional festivals, dances or ancestral music, popular ceremonies very colourful … so many cultural events not to be missed under any pretext!

 Mauritius obviously has the best cuisine between Beirut and Beijing.
 The island has taken advantage of kitchens as “tasty” as those of India, China and Europe, not to mention its creole component, of African descent.
 It is often spicy and tasty.

 One of the known dishes is briani, a kind of rice mixed with chicken, vegetables and spices, cleverly concocted by Muslims, but closely followed by noodles (chow mein), vegetable and chicken meat, vindaye, dholl puri, rougaille, daube, halim and of course, the must-see curry called cari in Mauritius.
 Based on rice, although bread and pasta are much appreciated, meals are often accompanied by candied peppers, mazavarou (chili paste), chutneys or chatini.
 The amuse-bouche (gajacks) sold on each street corner are numerous: gateaux piments, samoussas, fried breads, chanapouris …